Meet the Audubon Society of Portland's staff!

-Bob has worked for Audubon since 1992.
-His current responsibilities include directing Audubon's local, regional and nation conservation policy initiatives, citizen science and wildlife research initiatives, Living with Urban Wildlife Program, Backyard Habitat Certification Program and Wildlife Care Center Program.
-Bob’s passion for conservation was developed early exploring the woods of Massachusetts and later on solo hikes from Mexico to Canada on the Pacific Crest Trail and from Canada to New Mexico on the Continental Divide.
+Bob has worked for Portland Audubon since 1992.
+His current responsibilities include directing local, regional, and nation conservation policy initiatives, wildlife research initiatives, the Backyard Habitat Certification Program, and Wildlife Care Center.
+Bob’s passion for conservation was developed early exploring the woods of Massachusetts and later on solo hikes from Mexico to Canada on the Pacific Crest Trail and from Canada to Southern Colorado on the Continental Divide.

 Bob has a B.A. in Biology from Reed College and a J.D. from Lewis and Clark Law School.
-He currently serves on the Portland Parks Board as a publicly elected director of the East Multnomah County Soil and Water Conservation District and as an adjunct professor of law at Lewis and Clark Law School.
-He lives in Northeast Portland with his wife Elisabeth Neely, three children, a dog, cat, goats and chickens.
+He currently serves on the board of Humane Oregon and as an adjunct professor of law at Lewis and Clark Law School.
+He lives in Northeast Portland with his wife Elisabeth Neely, three children and an assortment of critters including dogs, cat, goats, pigeons, chickens and a hedgehog.

 Deanna, Volunteer Manager since 2007, comes to Audubon with years of experience training and working with volunteers, first as a teacher and then as an assistant principal.
 In 1987, she decided she wanted to return something to the community so she started volunteering at the Oregon Zoo (and later at Audubon).
 Eventually, Deanna was hired as Oregon Zoo show staff where she did animal displays, assemblies, classroom presentations, and summer on-grounds shows for 18 years.

 Between the zoo and now with Audubon’s education birds, Deanna has trained more than 300 volunteers how to care for and handle hawks, owls, falcons, ravens and vultures.
 “Volunteers are absolutely wonderful people.
 They are dedicated and fun and bring all sorts of skills and talents to any organization.
 Their enthusiasm is infectious.
 Over the years, volunteering has enriched my life in ways too numerous to mention.
 It’s my honor to share the experience with Audubon’s terrific volunteers.”